duydo/duydo.github.io/content/post/elasticsearch_indexing_operations.md

 the old transaction log is deleted and the new one is created.

 If the replication is enabled, the replication data process are triggered.
 This data node sends a replication request to a data node which contains replicas shards of the index.
-The whole indexing process here will be done on that node.
+The whole indexing process here will be done on that node to create a copy of those documents.